Sams House at Pine Island Conservation Area

 Hours of operation: Closed Monday.
 Tuesday through Sunday, 9:00 AM to 5:00 PM.

-Enjoy hiking, biking, horseback riding, fishing, canoeing, and kayaking through five different habitats and over six miles of trails.
-Wading birds, bald eagles, alligators, manatees, and bobcats are just a few of the animals that you may see.
-The Environmentally Endangered Lands Program and the St. Johns River Water Management District jointly own this over 880-acre site.
+Enjoy a walk through a mangrove swamp and live oak hammock to reach the Indian River Lagoon, or hike the rugged Garnet Trail north to the Pine Island Road trailhead.
+Wading birds, bald eagles, alligators and bobcats are just a few of the animals that you may see.
+The Environmentally Endangered Lands Program and the St. Johns River Water Management District jointly own the approximately 900-acre Pine Island Conservation Area which includes the Sams House Education and Management Center.

 Sams House Exterior